DigiCert Announces Availability of New Verified Mark Certificates: Companies Can Add Their Logo in Email Inboxes to Improve Brand Recognition and Email Engagement - News Break

 DigiCert Announces Availability of New Verified Mark Certificates: Companies Can Add Their Logo in Email Inboxes to Improve Brand Recognition and Email Engagement

-Verified Mark Certificates (VMCs), part of Google-driven Brand Indicators for Message Identification (BIMI) initiative, provide a visual trust indicator when Domain-based Message Authentication, Reporting & Conformance (DMARC)-verified emails reach the inbox.
-DigiCert, Inc., the world’s leading provider of TLS/SSL and PKI solutions, announced that it is now issuing Verified Mark...martechseries.com
+Verified Mark Certificates (Vmcs), Part Of Google-Driven Brand Indicators for Message Identification (Bimi) Initiative, Provide a Visual Trust Indicator When Domain-Based Message Authentication, Reporting & Conformance (Dmarc)-Verified Emails Reach the Inbox.
+DigiCert, Inc., the world’s leading provider of TLS/SSL and PKI solutions, announced that it is now issuing Verified Mark...aithority.com

 Comments / 0